Issue: Why are some dates spontaneously changing? I’m sure I entered them correctly.

 Not all dates are saved incorrectly.
 For example, the Add Mouse form is saving the dates correctly but the Edit Mouse form is changing the birth date.

 Fix: Note that the date format is a Windows setting which can be changed by going to the Control Panel – Region and Language – Change the date, time, or number format.
 Set the Short Date to M/d/yy or MM/dd/yyyy.
 Now dates will be saved correctly.
 Any incorrect dates will need to be fixed manually.
-It is expected that this problem will be fixed in Access Interface version 6.1.5.
+This problem is fixed in Access Interface version 6.1.9.

 Issue: JCMS MySQL Converter: After converting a JCMS v4.2.x database to MySQL, only one mouse can be added into JCMS.